htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### SHIPWRECKED

 You are the sole survivor of a shipwreck that left you stranded on a remote and inhospitable island for years.
-Your struggle to survive there granted you insight into the natural world but distanced you from who you once were.
+Your struggle to survive there granted you [[Insight|insight]] into the natural world but distanced you from who you once were.

 **Benefit**: You gain two skills from the exploration skill group.